-This leaflet has been produced to give you general information about the Neuro-oncology Multi-Disciplinary Team.
+This leaflet has been produced to give you general information about the Neuro-oncology Multi-Disciplinary Team (MDT).
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-The Neuro-oncology Multi-Disciplinary team consists of a group of health professionals with expert knowledge in the investigation and treatment of patients who may have a tumour in the brain or central nervous system.
+The Neuro-oncology Multi-Disciplinary Team (MDT) consists of a group of health professionals with expert knowledge in the investigation and treatment of patients who may have a tumour in the brain or central nervous system.

 There are many members of the team and these include:

-- Neurosurgeons, who will give advice and carry out surgery, if required.
+- Neurosurgeons will give advice and carry out surgery if required

-- Neuro-pathologists, who will advise on results from tissue sample biopsies.
+- Neuropathologists will advise on results from tissue sample biopsies

-- Neuro-oncologists, who will give advice on tumour treatments, if required.
+- Neuro-oncologists will give advice on tumour treatments if required

-- Neurologists who help and advise with symptoms such as seizures.
+- Neurologists will help and give advice with symptoms such as seizures

-- Clinical Nurse Specialists, who will be accessible to you, during and after treatment, to help, support and advise you and act as your key worker.
+- Clinical Nurse Specialists will be accessible to you, during and after treatment, to help, support and advise you and act as your key worker

-- Allied Health Professionals, such as Physiotherapists, Occupational Therapists, Speech and Language Therapists and Dieticians, who may also act as your key worker.
+- Allied Health Professionals such as Physiotherapists, Occupational Therapists, Speech and Language Therapists and Dieticians may also act as your key worker

-- A Clinical Neuro-psychologist, who will look at the cognitive and psychological aspects of your care.
+- A Clinical Neuropsychologist will look at the cognitive and psychological aspects of your care

 Other health professionals may be invited to the meeting if they have special experience to help you in any way.

-Why do we need the Multi-Disciplinary team meeting?
+Why do we need the Multi-Disciplinary team meeting (MDT)?

-Brain tumours are rare and their management is complex and specialised.
+Brain tumours are rare.
+Their management is complicated and specialised.
 In order for your case to be managed in the best possible way, there is a need for it to be discussed by this group of experts.
-In fact, it is now a national recommendation by the National Institute for Health and Care Excellence (NICE) that all patients being investigated or treated for a tumour in the brain or central nervous system, are discussed in a Neuro-oncology Multi-Disciplinary Team meeting and are treated by dedicated specialists.
+It is now a national recommendation by the National Institute for Health and Care Excellence (NICE) that all patients being investigated or treated for a tumour in the brain or central nervous system are discussed in this meeting and are treated by dedicated specialists.
 This is to provide you with the best possible care.

-The members of the team meet weekly to discuss the management of every patient with a suspected brain tumour.
+The members of the MDT meet weekly to discuss the management of every patient with a suspected brain tumour.
 They also discuss and review patients who have already had treatment or follow-up scans.
-The outcome or recommendation of the Multi-Disciplinary Team meeting will be sent to your General Practitioner by fax within 48 hours of the meeting provided all the relevant documentation was available for review.
+The outcome or recommendation of the MDT meeting will be sent to your doctor within 48 hours of the meeting provided all the relevant documentation was available for review.